 Halloween is right around the dark, scary corner.
-If you planned on dressing your adorable pooch up this year, but haven’t gotten around to tracking down a costume yet, have no fear: SWD is here!
-We assembled a list of five DIY costumes that you can pull together in mere minutes, so celebrate!
-HALLOWEEN IS SAVED!
+If you planned on dressing your adorable pooch up this year but haven’t gotten around to tracking down a costume yet, have no fear: Sidewalk Dog is here!
+We assembled a list of five DIY dog Halloween costumes that you can pull together in mere minutes.
+Halloween is saved!

 1. Beanie Baby

 Turn up the Spice Girls and Nirvana because we’ve got a ’90s throwback costume for you!
 Best news?
 You can make this one with stuff you’ve almost definitely got hanging around the house.
 Just head to your craft closet and grab some scissors, markers, poster board, a ribbon, and a hole punch.

 - Cut a heart out of poster board.

 - Color the heart like a Beanie Baby tag.
 Bonus points if you write one of those little Beanie Baby poems for the back of the tag.

 - Punch a hole in the top left corner, thread ribbon through it, and loosely tie it to your dog’s collar.